A Scalable Training Strategy for Blind Multi-Distribution Noise Removal: Proposed Method

+where $\lambda(\theta)$ represents a dual variable at specification $\theta \in \Theta$, and $\gamma$ is the dual ascent step size.
+One detail is we use PSNR constraints instead of MSE constraints, which influences the form of Equation~\ref{eq:1}.
+Intuitively, the reason is because PSNR is the logarithm of the MSE loss, and a more uniform PSNR gap means that the ratio of the losses is closer to 1, which is where the $\frac{\mathcal{L}_{f^{t+1}}}{\mathcal{L}_{\text{ideal}}} - 1$ term comes from.
+More details are discussed in the supplement.
 We can interpret \eqref{eq:0} as fitting a model $f$ to the training data, where $\lambda(\theta)$ is the probability of sampling a task at specification $\theta$ to draw training data from.
 Next,~\eqref{eq:1} updates the sampling distribution $\lambda(\theta)$ based on the difference between the current model $f^{t+1}$'s performance across $\theta \in \Theta$ and the ideal models' performances.
 Lastly \eqref{eq:2} ensures that $\lambda(\theta)$ is a properly normalized probability distribution.
 We provide the derivation of the dual ascent iterations from~\cite{gnanasambandam2020one} in the supplement.

 While $\Theta$ has been discussed thus far as a continuum, in practice we sample $\Theta$ at discrete locations and compare the model being fit to the ideal model performance at these discrete locations only, so that the cardinality of $\Theta$, $|\Theta|$, is finite.
 Computing $\mathcal{L}_{\text{ideal}}(\theta)$ for each $\theta \in \Theta$ is extremely computationally demanding if $|\Theta|$ is large; if $f$ is a neural network, it becomes necessary to train $|\Theta|$ neural networks.
 Furthermore, while $\mathcal{L}_{\text{ideal}}(\theta)$ can be computed offline independent of the dual ascent iterations, during the dual ascent iterations, each update of $\lambda$ requires the evaluation of $\mathcal{L}_{f^{t+1}}$ for each $\theta \in\Theta$, which is also time intensive if $|\Theta|$ is large.